deuteros76/meteo-home/README.md

 - Possibility of being used with Home Assistant

 ## Requirements
-- This source uses Arduino IDE and its standard libraries
+- This source uses PlatformIO IDE
-- Additional libraries: WiFiManager, Arduino Json, PubSubClient, DHT and Adafruit BMP085
+- Additional libraries: WiFiManager, Arduino Json, PubSubClient, DHT and Adafruit BMP085 (see platformio.ini)
 - A computer running MQTT
 - [Optional] A computer running Home Assistant